fluxcd/helm-operator/docs/helmrelease-guide/chart-sources.md

 ### Authentication

-Unauthenticated cloning from Git repositories is possible for public Git repositories by making the Helm operator fetch them over HTTP/S. It is however likely that most of the time you will be using a Git repository chart source some form of authentication is required before the repository can be accessed by the Helm operator.
+Unauthenticated cloning from Git repositories is possible for public Git repositories by making the Helm Operator fetch them over HTTP/S. It is however likely that most of the time you will be using a Git repository chart source some form of authentication is required before the repository can be accessed by the Helm Operator.

 !!! tip
-    Because the Helm operator does not perform any write operations on the Git repository, credentials with read permissions are always sufficient.
+    Because the Helm Operator does not perform any write operations on the Git repository, credentials with read permissions are always sufficient.

 #### SSH

-For Git over SSH the Helm operator makes use of private keys available in the container.
-Because of this, any `HelmRelease` under the management of a Helm operator instance has access to the same repositories once a private key has been provided and no additional configuration is required for the resource itself other than defining the Git repository in the `.chart.repo`.
+For Git over SSH the Helm Operator makes use of private keys available in the container.
+Because of this, any `HelmRelease` under the management of a Helm Operator instance has access to the same repositories once a private key has been provided and no additional configuration is required for the resource itself other than defining the Git repository in the `.chart.repo`.